 Security settings

-For security purpose, most web browsers block cross-site scripting, cross-domain requests, and third-party cookies by default.
+Most web browsers block cross-site scripting, cross-domain requests, and third-party cookies by default.
 Web browsers also have built-in security mechanisms such as same-origin and content security policies.
 These policies restrict how applications and scripts from one origin (domain) can interact with the resources hosted on another origin (domain).
+If you are embedding ThoughtSpot content in your application page, you can choose to implement cookieless authentication.
+If using cookie-based authentication, make sure to configure CORS settings.

 Add CSP visual embed hostsπŸ”—